 Besides the above properties, there may be specified an additional integer value cookie.
 This value is intended to identify the status of WebRTC session.
 Indeed, it may take some time for the session to apply changes requested via HTTP call described in section 3.14.5.
 An application may add a unique cookie value to such requests, and then examine the status of WebRTC session with another HTTP call described in 3.14.6.
-The status would contain a cookie value from the most recent WebRTC session change request completed by Viinex 3.3 server.
+The status would contain a cookie value from the most recent WebRTC session change request completed by viinex 3.4 server.

-There is also another syntax for this request, which was introduced initially, when WebRTC-related functionality was at first implemented in Viinex 3.3.
-This syntax assumes that session create or update request has the form of respectively, according to the modern syntax described above.
-The syntax of {"live":STRING}|{} is considered deprecated, it may be removed from Viinex 3.3 API in the future.
+There is also another syntax for this request, which was introduced initially, when WebRTC-related functionality was at first implemented in viinex 3.4.
+This syntax assumes that session create or update request has the form of

-'''

 {"live": STRING}

-'''